nedlir/Secure-File-Transfer-System/README.md

 This is the final project I completed as part of the course [Defensive System Programming (20937)](https://www-e.openu.ac.il/courses/20937.htm) at the Open University of Israel.

 The project implements a partially secure file transfer protocol designed for transferring relatively small files.
-The client is written in Python 3.9, the server is written in C++11, and the database is managed with MySQL.
+The server is written in Python 3.9, the client is written in C++11, and the database is managed with MySQL.

-The full project specifications can be found [here](readme/project_specifications.pdf).
+The full project specifications can be found [here](readme/project_specifications.pdf) (Hebrew).

 ## Table of Contents
 - [Features](#features)